hsteude/Anomaly-Detection-LSTM-GRU/README.md

 mv ./data/interim/SWaT.A1 _ A2_Dec 2015/* ./data/interim/
 rm -r ./data/interim/SWaT.A1 _ A2_Dec 2015
 ```
-- set up virtual environment (conda in my case) and install the dependencies.
+- set up a virtual environment (conda in my case) and install the dependencies.
 From the root of this project, run:
 ```shell
 conda create -n ano
 conda activate ano